w3c/compute-pressure/README.md

 Stalled means that the processor is not making forward progress with instructions, and this usually happens because it is waiting on memory I/O. Chances are, you're mostly stalled.
 This is even more complicated when the processor has multiple cores and the cores you are using are busy but your work cannot simply be distributed to other cores.

-If you look at the overall system processor utilization it might be quite low, but your core can be running slower than usual as it is waiting on memory I/O, or it might even be actually busy but be throttled due to thermals.
+The overall system processor utilization may be low for nonobvious reasons.
+An active core can be running slower waiting on memory I/O, or it may be busy but is throttled due to thermals.

-Furthermore, some modern systems have different kinds of cores, such as performance cores and efficiency cores, or even multiple levels of such.
+Furthermore, some modern systems have different kind of cores, such as performance cores and efficiency cores, or even multiple levels of such.
 You can imagine a system with just an efficiency core running when workload is nominal (background check of notifications etc.) and performance cores taking over to prioritize UX when an application is in active use.
 In this scenario, system will never reach 100% overall utilizations as the efficiency core will never run when other cores are in use.

 Clock frequency is likewise a misleading measurement as the frequency is impacted by factors such as which core is active, whether the system is on battery power or plugged in, boost mode being active or not, or other factors.

 How to properly calculate pressure
 ---
-Properly calculating compute pressure is architecture dependent and as such an implementation must consider multiple input signals that may vary by architecure, form factor, or other system characteristics.
+Properly calculating compute pressure is architecture dependent and as such an implementation must consider multiple input signals that may vary by architecture, form factor, or other system characteristics.
 Possible signals could be, for example:

 * AC or DC power state
 * Thermals